Administrative divisions of the Maldives

-The Administrative Divisions of the Maldives refers to the various units of government that provide local government services in the Maldives.
-According to the Decentralization Act 2010, the administrative divisions of the Maldives would consist of atolls, islands, and cities; each administered by their own local council, under the basic terms of home rule.
-Geographically, the Maldives are formed by a number of natural atolls plus a few islands and isolated reefs which form a pattern from North to South.
+The administrative divisions of the Maldives refers to the various units of government that provide local government services in the Maldives.
+According to the Decentralization Act 2010, the administrative divisions of the Maldives would consist of atolls, islands, and cities; each is administered by its own local council, under the basic terms of home rule.
+Geographically, the Maldives are formed by a number of natural atolls plus a few islands and isolated reefs which form a pattern from north to south.
 Administratively, there are currently 189 islands, 18 atolls and 4 cities in the Maldives.

 Background

-During the Gayyoom Presidency
+During the Gayoom presidency

 During the presidency of Maumoon Abdul Gayyoom, the administrative divisions consisted of 20 administrative atolls, all controlled by the central government in Malé.

+During the Nasheed presidency

-Seven Provinces
+Seven provinces

 In 2008, in an attempt of decentralization, the Nasheed government divided the country into seven provinces.
 According to this system, the bill submitted by the government to decentralize the country was passed with the support of opposition-majority parliament, with their amendments to the bill.
 The final bill passed in 2010 by the parliament and ratified by the president saw the country's decentralisation as 21 constituencies.

 The seven provinces were the following, followed by the atolls grouped within: